 All waterways are open to boating in accordance with United States Coast Guard (USCG) and Alaska State regulations.
 Vessels operating in waters within the boundaries of Katmai must be in accordance with USCG and Alaska State regulations.
 All motor boats must be currently registered and all safety gear carried and used in accordance with size and operations.
 Vessels capable of discharge must be able to show that the system has been made inoperable.

-If you are involved in a boating accident with injuries or spills of any kind, you must immediately report that incident to Katmai National Park by contacting the Alaska Regional Communications Center at 907-683-9555 (24 hours a day, 7 days a week) or park headquarters at 907-246-3305 after taking any life saving measures.
+If you are involved in a boating accident with injuries or spills of any kind, you must immediately report (after taking any life saving measures) that incident to Katmai National Park by contacting the Alaska Regional Communications Center at 907-683-9555 (24 hours a day, 7 days a week) or park headquarters at 907-246-3305 (9:00 am - 5:00 pm, Monday-Friday).

 Before you go boating, file a float plan with someone you trust who can be your contact person when you return.
 If you are overdue, that contact person should know the following information to give to searchers: departure time and expected return time, type and description of vessel and number and age of occupants, boating experience and knowledge of waters that they are boating in.